WMD-group/MOF-Epitaxy/README.md

-# Epitaxy-MOF-5-TiO2-
+# MOF-Oxide Heteroepitaxy

-The following files contain the data used in the following publication:

-"Chemical bonding at the metal-organic framework / metal oxide interface",
+The following files contain the data used in: "Chemical bonding at the metal-organic framework / metal oxide interface: simulated epitaxial growth of MOF-5 on rutile TiO<sub>2</sub>".

-Jessica K. Bristow, Keith T. Butler, Katrine L. Svane, Julian D. Gale, Aron Walsh, ......(Journal) (2016)

 The files are structured in 2 parent directories: